 was completed prior to signing the contract and issuing the notice to proceed.
 The building construction started shortly thereafter,

 January 7, 2013.

 Construction is planned to last 22 months followed by up to 8 weeks for the Library to actually move in all the books and media collections

-The construction of the project has been divided into two phases; the first being the utility relocation work to be followed by the actual construction of the building.
+The construction of the project was divided into two phases; the first was the utility relocation work, followed by the actual construction of the building.
 This allowed us to get a head start on the construction by completing the utility relocation while we continued to design and document the building.

 The utility relocation work is now complete; The County has relocated both the storm and sanitary sewers and has built conduit under the roadway for the “dry” utilities to relocate their cables from the telephone poles along Wayne Ave.
 The utility companies, Pepco, Verizon and Comcast, have finished relocating their cables.

 Fenton Street has been repaved and the parking meters have been reinstalled along Bonifant Street.

 The construction drawings were submitted to the Department of Permitting

 Services for review in April 2012 and we have a building permit.

 We conducted a pre-qualification review of general contractors interested in bidding on the project, through the County’s REOI process (Request for Expression of Interest).
 This was completed and 8 contractors were pre-qualified and were eligible to bid on the project